 This paranormal romance is a paperback edition was published by Signet on October 29, 2009 and has 474 pages.

-Other books by this author that I've reviewed include Dark Lover, Lover Eternal, Lover Awakened, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, The Bourbon Kings, Blood Kiss, The Beast, Blood Vow, The Chosen.
+Other books by this author include Dark Lover, Lover Eternal, Lover Awakened, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, The Bourbon Kings, Blood Kiss, The Beast, Blood Vow, The Chosen

 First in the Fallen Angels urban fantasy series and set in Caldwell.